americanexpress/one-app/docs/recipes/Making-An-Api-Call.md

 Making API calls within a One App module has some additional considerations over a traditional client side React application.

-A basic data fetching example in a client side React app might look like the following:
+A basic data fetching example in a client side React app using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) might look like the following:

 ```jsx
 const BooksModule = () => {